MarsiaRochelin/MarsiaRochelin/README.md

 - **I've completed my Full Stack Web Development core training 👩🏽‍🎓 as a Software Engineering Fellow at Pursuit:**
 I will continue to network by watering relationships that I've established, because I value people for the resources they are], continue my self directed learning from an empowered place having a better understanding of how I learn, do daily coding challenges more consistantly, and develop my porfolio:
-Firstly recreating my first frontend web page/app **Colors of Psychology** to be a full stack application.
+Firstly recreating my first frontend web page/app **Colors of Psychology** to be a full stack application[adding additional funtionality].
 Then, I'm then looking to infuse **Web 3 & SAAS** technologies into for **an e-commerce website/app for a pre-sales women’s luxury business.**

 - **I am currently on the job market for a entry Developer role to launch 🚀 my career as a SWE, so feel free checking out my work her on Github and fowarding roles to me that you believe I could be a great fit for.**